 J. Schmidt: I believe that BOB – his entity -basically grabs on to the evil that’s inside of every man.
 Because I personally believe that, as humans, there is some evil in all.
 Some people have it more on their sleeve, and for some people it’s super down deep but if I firmly believe that every human being has the ability to do something evil and I think that what Bob does.
 What his presence in someone does is brings out that evil.
 And I think that with Bob in control of someone, it felt like, watching the show, that was basically that thing nudging you to do the evil instead of BOB being the thing that’s controlling you and Bob doing the evil.

 EGM: You now know that the Dale Cooper has a doppelganger and to you think that he’s split like a split personality or do you just think BOB is inhabiting him and that’s the concept of the doppelganger and in the world now?
-Or how do you how do you view that?
+Or how do you view that?

 J. Schmidt: That’s really tough to wrap my head around!
 The whole like doppelganger thing!
 Oh my gosh.
 Right now I think that it’s more BOB controlling him than being this split person.